KhaineVulpana/BicameralMind/docs/Bicameral_Mind_Handoff.md

 Validation

-“What has worked reliably before?”
+"What has worked reliably before?"

 Characteristics: